-A trip to Chianti represents a unique and unforgettable experience for everyone involved.
-In addition to fabulous vineyards and olive groves, famous internationally for their wine and oil; there are abbeys, villas, castles, wineries, and restaurants to visit and enjoy.
+A trip to Chianti represents a unique and unforgettable experience for everyone.
+In addition to fabulous vineyards and olive groves, this area is famous internationally for its wine and oil.
+There are abbeys, villas, castles, wineries and restaurants to visit and enjoy.

 The proposed itineraries are only examples of possible tours.
 For different pick up / drop off locations or customized itineraries we invite our clients to contact one of our tour coordinators to help them design their own tour.